 These limits made early 1940s blouses simple and minimally decorated.
 The inspiration came from men’s dress shirts, which were tailored to a boxy or square body with equally angular point collars.

 Many blouses also came with shoulder pads to increase the width and square off the shoulder line.
 The sleeve puff was one element to decrease significantly in the 1950s, making it a fashion icon of the 1940s.

 Blouses were fairly short, between 20 and 25 inches long.
 Sleeves were either long and full, coming to a tight wrist-cuff, or short-sleeved, hitting above the elbow.
-Sleeves were gathered at the shoulder, and the cuff on long-sleeved versions created a roomy tube of ample arm ease.
+Sleeves were gathered at the shoulder and the cuff for long-sleeved versions creating a roomy tube of ample arm ease.

-Many button up blouses also had lapels leading up to the open collar while others buttoned all the way to a closed collar.
+Many button up 40s blouses also had lapels leading up to the open collar while others buttoned all the way to a closed collar.
 Shirt buttons could either be covered to match the shirt material or were contrasting white.

 Midriff tops, as they were usually called, looked like mini peasant tops, cap sleeve blouses, and button up cotton shirts.
 The styles were endless — as long as they showed off some skin!